NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

-Sometimes, and in fact very frequently in NAIF SPICE archives, the name of the archived kernel is modified with respect to the original kernel name (usually present in the operational area of the NAIF FTP), this usually happens (and in fact is higly recommended) for kernels that have long names, mixed case, fields that are meaningless to users (that maybe were meaningful for operation engineers), etc.
+Sometimes, and in fact very frequently in NAIF SPICE archives, the name of the archived kernel is modified with respect to the original kernel name (usually present in the operational area of the NAIF FTP), this usually happens (and in fact is highly recommended) for kernels that have long names, mixed case, fields that are meaningless to users (that maybe were meaningful for operation engineers), etc.

-The mapping in between the original kernel name and the archvied kernel name can be achieved in two different ways: updating the name manually and using the "Match by value" method by reflecting this on the attribute value of the given kernel element or by using a special element nested in the corresponding kernel
+The mapping in between the original kernel name and the archived kernel name can be achieved in two different ways: updating the name manually and using the "Match by value" method by reflecting this on the attribute value of the given kernel element or by using a special element nested in the corresponding kernel